ewilded/shelling/README.md

 In the unix environment, the `$IFS` environmental variable contains the current argument separator value (which is space by default).
 Special caution needs to be taken when injecting `$IFS` as the argument separator.
 It is critical to make sure that the OS shell will be able to understand where does the variable name end and therefore where does the actual argument start. `ping$IFSlocalhost` will NOT work, because the shell will try to extrapolate a variable called `$IFSlocalhost` - which is obviously not defined.
 To deal with this, we can insert additional `$9`, which is just a holder of the ninth argument of the current system shell process (which is always an empty string).
 Interestingly, the same principle does not seem to apply to commands like `init$IFS$96` (init 6 -> restart).
 The command works fine and the shell is not trying to insert variable $96.
 Instead, it recognizes the presence of `$9`, evaluates it to an empty string and therefore treats the following `6` as an argument.
-A way to avoid this confusion is to use the `${IFS}` bracketed expression - just keep in mind this involves the use of two more characters that are likely to be filtered `{` and `}`.
+A way to avoid this confusion is to use the `${IFS}` bracketed expression - just keep in mind this involves the use of two more characters that are likely to be filtered (`{` and `}`).

-Below is the list of currently known and supported argument separators:
+Below is the list of currently known and supported argument separators.

 On nix:
 - `%20` - space
 - `%09` - horizontal tab